 The Stinger handles like a true sports sedan.
 Engaging the car’s sport driving mode makes it feel more exciting.
 While the rear-wheel-drive models are certainly fun, opting for all-wheel drive makes this sedan far more manageable on wintry roads.

 Aside from giving the Stinger a more forceful kick under the hood, Kia’s new turbo four-cylinder has also boosted fuel economy.
 According to the EPA’s calculations, drivers can anticipate getting up to 22 mpg town/32 mpg freeway.
 Of course, opting for all-wheel drive results in a slightly less efficient performance.
 Folks who choose the Stinger’s range-topping engine can expect to get around 18 mpg town/25 mpg freeway.

 Quality and Comfort

-Note: All Kia Stinger MSRP, invoice and dealer cost dollar figures above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Kia Stinger MSRP, invoice and dealer cost dollar figures above are subject to change without notice.